Skip to Content

 Step 2: Make the Casserole

-1. In a large mixing bowl, combine the soup, diced green chiles, corn, salt, pepper, and the browned ground beef.
-Stir until all ingredients are well mixed.
+1. In a large bowl, mix the soup, diced green chiles, corn, salt, pepper, and browned ground beef until fully combined.

-2. Pour the mixture into the prepared baking dish, spreading it evenly.
+2. Pour the mixture into your prepared dish and spread it evenly.

 Step 3: Top with Tater Tots

-1. Cover the mixture with a layer of frozen tater tots.
-For a crispier texture, stand the tater tots on their smaller ends.
+1. Cover the mixture with frozen tater tots.
+For extra crunch, stand them on end.

 Step 4: Bake